 Use a liquid detergent and rub gently into the tea stain.
 Allow the detergent to stand on the tea stain for at least five minutes.
 If the stain is old or dry, rub the tea stain with detergent and allow to soak in cold water for 30 minutes.
 Rinse the clothing thoroughly.
 If tea traces remain, rub liquid laundry detergent into the tea stain and soak in warm water for 10 to 15 minutes.

 If you prefer, instead of soap and cold water, you can apply a thick layer of baking soda directly to the stain while the tea is still wet.
 The powder will absorb the tea, pulling the brown color out of the fabric and into the powder.
 Leave it on overnight and then scrape the powder off.
 Most of the stain should be removed, and then you can toss the clothing into the washing machine to try to finish cleaning.

 Soak in Stain Remover

 For stains that are stubborn or for thicker fabrics, soak in a solution of cold water and oxidizing stain remover (such as OxiClean) as the product recommends.

-If traces of the tea stain still remain after these attempts, apply a stain remover stick, gel, or spray and let stand for 5 minutes before washing normally.
+If traces of the tea stain still remain after these attempts, apply a stain remover stick, gel, or spray and let stand for five minutes before washing normally.

-Many of us savor a cup of tea while cozying up with a good book or watching our favorite show, so chances of spilling on furniture are likely.
-But there's no need to run out to get special upholstery cleaner; there is a simple method you can try using basic supplies you have in your home.
+Many people savor a cup of tea while cozying up with a good book or watching a favorite show, so chances of spilling on furniture are likely.
+But there's no need to run out to get special upholstery cleaner; there is a simple method you can try using basic supplies you have in your home:

 - Use this solution and a clean white cloth to sponge the spot.
 The carpet or upholstery should be as wet as necessary to remove the stain.
 Then blot until the liquid is absorbed.